Argon-/mpv-stats/readme.md

 mpv-stats
 ---------
-Display statistics for the currently played file.
+Display statistics for the currently played file in mpv.

 You can change the font formatting by creating a file `stats.conf` in a folder named `lua-settings` within your mpv folder.